kehillah-coding-2022/json-api-EytanGF/README.md

 item_list = []
 ```

 I also created a blank dictionary called `name_title_dict` and a variable called `n` which I set at 1.
-The `name_title_dict` dictionary will later be returned to the `main` function to achieve the infinte quality of the code.
+The `name_title_dict` dictionary will later be returned to the `main` function to achieve the infintesmal quality of the code.

 ```python
     name_title_dict = {}